mPyKen/Caman/README.md

 `python caman.py`

 # Features
+- All elements designed as layers
+  - Can be resized and moved around
+  - Each layer running on a separate thread
 - Boomerang
   Stop webcam and fake presence by playing the last 2 seconds back and forth.
 - Virtual Background
-- Desktop Share
+- Desktop Share with mouse pointer
 - Filters
   - Smoothing
   - Hologram effect
   - Invert
-- Fun
-  - Duplicate camera
+- And many other features